AmasaDelano/dungeon-land/markdown/06_07_Thief.md

 ### Trap Expert

-When you **spend a moment to survey a dangerous area**, roll+DEX. ✴On a 10+, hold 3. ✴On a 7–9, hold 1.
+When you **spend a moment to survey a dangerous area**, ask the GM to define the extent of the area (this room, this building, to the end of this hallway), then roll+DEX. ✴On a 10+, hold 3. ✴On a 7–9, hold 1.
 Spend your hold as you walk through the area to ask these questions:

-- Is there a trap here and if so, what activates it?
+- Is there a trap in this area, and, if so, what activates it?
 - What does the trap do when activated?
-- What else is hidden here?
+- What else is hidden in this area?

 ### Tricks of the Trade